KoalaOps/java-quarkus-base-template/README.md

-# Getting started with Quarkus
+# Template basic CRUD service with Quarkus

 This is a minimal CRUD service exposing a couple of endpoints over REST.

-Under the hood, this demo uses:
+Under the hood, this template uses:

 - RESTEasy to expose the REST endpoints
 - REST-assured and JUnit 5 for endpoint testing

 ## Requirements

-To compile and run this demo you will need:

-- JDK 11+
+- Java version: JDK 11+
-- GraalVM
+- To run as a native executable: GraalVM

 ### Configuring GraalVM and JDK 11+